Vijay Merchant: Legacy

-Although Vijay Merchant played only ten Test matches, he is widely considered to be one of the greatest batmen of his era.
+Although Merchant played only ten Test matches, he is widely considered to be one of the greatest batmen of his era.
 He was an attractive stroke maker, who "developed fine footwork, and built a stroke repertoire featuring a lovely cut, grasscutting drives, a delicate glance and late-cut, and, until later in his career, a brilliant hook stroke."
 His batting average in first-class cricket was 71.64, putting him second only to Don Bradman of Australia.
-In India's domestic Ranji Trophy matches, he fared even better, averaging 98.75 in 47 innings.
+In India's domestic Ranji Trophy matches, Merchant fared even better, averaging 98.75 in 47 innings.
 His record is especially impressive as his runs came at a time of uncovered wickets.
-Merchant was one of the five Wisden Cricketers of the Year in 1937.
-Vijay Merchant is also the oldest Indian player to score a Test century.
-He scored 154 when he was 40 years 21 days in India vs England match in 1951–52 series.
+He was one of the five Wisden Cricketers of the Year in 1937.
+Merchant is also the oldest Indian player to score a Test century.
+He scored 154 when he was 40 years 21 days during England's 1951–52 tour of India.

-During his career, he scored eleven double-centuries in first-class cricket, the most by an Indian batsman.
+During his career, Merchant scored eleven double-centuries in first-class cricket, the most by an Indian batsman.
 The record stood until November 2017, when Cheteshwar Pujara scored his twelfth double-century batting for Saurashtra against Jharkhand in the 2017–18 Ranji Trophy.

-Board of Control for Cricket in India named its under 16 domestic cricket tournament Vijay Merchant Trophy in his honour.
+The Board of Control for Cricket in India named its under-16 domestic cricket tournament Vijay Merchant Trophy in his honour.